huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [Most of life is a search for who and what needs you the most.](https://x.com/naval/status/797865441783709696?lang=en) Serve for the community.
 Leave your legacy.
 Try your best to be useful and helpful to the society, the world, the universe.
 Your goal is to become a person of value, not a person of success.
 [One hand washes the other and together they get clean.](https://www.reddit.com/r/lifehacks/comments/1bgw44k/i_turned_72_today/) Help someone else.
 Inspire and help others, however you can.
 [It doesn't matter how many people don't get it.
 What matters is how many people do it.](https://tim.blog/2008/12/31/things-ive-learned-and-loved-in-2008/)

 You are playing an infinite and lifelong game.
 Everything important is uncertain.
 Nothing worthwhile comes easy.
 Nothing meaningful in life is easy.
 Nothing easy in life is meaningful.
-Everything worth doing takes time.
+Everything worth doing takes longer than you think.
 If it's worth doing, it's worth doing very well.
+Get started and don't worry about the clock.

 Do things no one cares about but you.
 Do the old fashioned things well.
 Do foolish things that don't scale with enthusiasm.
 Those stupid, meaningless obsessions are all worth it in the end, because once you get there, you can move mountains and bend the world.